Public subnets route to IGW, private subnets do not

 | Stateful | Yes (return traffic allowed automatically) | No (explicit rules for both directions) |

-| Rule evaluation | All rules evaluated (union of all allows) | Top-to-bottom, first match |
+| Rule evaluation | Union of allows (evaluates rules together) | Top-to-bottom, first match |

-| Default | Deny all inbound, allow all outbound | Allow all inbound and outbound |
+| Default | Deny inbound, allow outbound | Allow inbound and outbound |

 | Use case | Instance-level control | Subnet-level defense in depth |